omics-lab/VirusTaxo/README.md

 NC_000939.2  4415              Tombusviridae    -0.0            0.061              Aureusvirus     -0.0           0.055             Aureusvirus dioscoreae    -0.0             0.053               Yes
 ```

-- In the taxonomic rank column
+- In the output file

    - `Unclassified`: `Entropy` (default >= 0.5) or `Enrichment` (default <= 0.05 for Family and Genus; default <= 0.80 for Species prediction) is outside of cutoff.